badredpanda19/vorp-banking/crimsonrp-banking/README.md

-tis is a fork of vorp banking
+this is a fork of vorp banking

 You can use these exports in other scripts (e.g., banking or salary systems) to interact with the CrimsonRP-Society data.